ARArun/router_in_argos/README.md

 - A receiver knows the position from which each message has come
 - A receiver has no idea who has sent the message
 - Sender can't choose who he sends the message
-- All persons in line of sight receive the message
+- All robots in line of sight receive the message

-### Step 1: Telling the address
+## Step 1: Telling the address

+### Primary Aims:

+Any message sent must have two things.
+- From address
+- To address

+In computer messages we use ip address to say from and to address and router
+sends to the correct device accordingly.
+But here there is no routers though
+we are trying to design one as we are not interested in changing the core of
+ARGoS.
+So we will settle to switches.

+So how does a basic primitive switch works.
+Every message which has the address
+of the destination is sent to every device.
+A device picks a message if the
+destination address mentioned in the message matches with it's own address.
+If
+the message is meant to be a broadcast all devices will respond to the message.

+This is what we will try to simulate in this experiment.